harbik/scot/book/src/intro.md

 There are already many other excellent color libraries written in Python, such as <http:://colour-science.org>.
 And, if you like to use MatLab, there is [ColorLab](https://www.uv.es/vista/vistavalencia/software/colorlab.html).

-RCS, written in Rust, has the following benefits:
+scot, written in Rust, has the following benefits:

 - Compared to Python it is fast, with a performance comparable to C++ applications: it is a system programming language designed for memory safety and speed.